-2.1 The College recognises that legislation relating to equality and human rights is often complex and protection from discrimination can be found in a number of different pieces of UK and European legislation.
+2.1 The College recognises that legislation relating to equality and human rights is often complex and protection from discrimination can be found in several different pieces of UK and European legislation.
 The pieces of civil legislation which are central to this policy are listed in paragraph [A1] in the Appendices of this Policy.
-In some serious circumstances, a breach of the Equality, Inclusion and Human Rights Policy may constitute a criminal offence and the College may need to report this to the police.
+In some serious circumstances, a breach of the Equality, Inclusion and British Values Policy may constitute a criminal offence and the College may need to report this to the Police.
 The legislation which can potentially criminalise an incident of misconduct under this policy is listed in paragraph [A2] of the Appendices.